w3c/wcag-act-rules/content/rules/aizyf1/proposed.md

 #### Inapplicable Example 2

-<a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/aizyf1/afcf56e62d62b8f69b4a2881475f625a1ed7ecf9.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/aizyf1/afcf56e62d62b8f69b4a2881475f625a1ed7ecf9.html">Open in a new tab</a>

 This link is not [included in the accessibility tree][].